 The history of Fry Sauce is well documented and even has its own Wikipedia page.
-It was invented in 1941 by Don Carlos Edwards, owner of the Salt Lake City-based Arctic Circle fast-food restaurant chain.
+It was invented in 1941 by Don Carlos Edwards, owner of the Arctic Circle fast-food restaurant chain.
 Fry Sauce is a proud part of the restaurant’s history.

-Edwards’s new dipping sauce grew in popularity and the recipe for fry sauce quickly spread from Salt Lake City, Utah to the surrounding areas.
+Edwards’s new dipping sauce grew in popularity and the recipe for fry sauce quickly spread from Utah to the surrounding areas.
 For example, Utah’s state neighbor to the north, Idaho, happily adopted Fry Sauce.
 Idaho grows over 30% of America’s potatoes and is serious when it comes to french fries.
-Fry Sauce was the perfect condiment to their menus.
+Fry Sauce was the perfect condiment for their menus.

-Today, most fast-food restaurants in the Mountain West Region that serve fries, also serve Fry Sauce.
-The next time you are in Utah or Idaho, it won’t take long before Fry Sauce makes an appearance.
+Today, most fast-food restaurants in the Mountain West Region that serve fries also serve Fry Sauce.
+The next time you are in the area, it won’t take long before Fry Sauce makes an appearance.
 As soon as you are around hamburgers, chicken fingers, onion rings or fries, someone will either ask you if you want Fry Sauce or just give it to you.
 It’s like a restaurant giving you a glass of water.
 Sometimes it just shows up at your table.

 Wait, Isn’t It All Just Thousand Island Dressing Anyway?

 Although Fry Sauce, Mayochup, Salsa Golf, and Mayo-Ketchup are all similar in color to a Thousand Island dressing, they are all uniquely different.
 Here’s a list of each condiment’s individual ingredients.